Indefinite detention: Singapore

 In Singapore, the Internal Security Act allows the government to arrest and indefinitely detain individuals who pose a threat to national security.
 It is often used in the context of terrorism, particularly when concerning individuals who are about to engage in Islamic terrorism or hold Islamic extremist views.
 Opposition politician Chia Thye Poh was held under the Internal Security Act for 23 years from 1966 to 1989, followed by 9 more years of house arrest until 1997, for a total of 32 years without trial or charge.

 Switzerland

-In Switzerland, local laws related to 'dangerousness' can be invoked to incarcerate persons without charge.
+In Switzerland, local laws related to what the government claims is "dangerousness" can be invoked to incarcerate persons without charge.
 This was controversially effected in the case of Egyptian refugee Mohamed El Ghanem, who was detained without trial for years for refusing to spy on Muslim community leaders in Geneva.

 Thailand

-Arnon Nampa was detained without trial in 2020 for 6 days, but after Prime Minister Prayuth Chan-o-cha declared to use all laws, including lese majeste, against the protesters in November 2020.
+Arnon Nampa was detained without trial in 2020 for 6 days, but after Prime Minister Prayuth Chan-o-cha declared to use all laws, including lèse majesté, against the protesters in November 2020.
 He had been detained for 110 days in the first round of remanding.
 Since 2023, Arnon Nampa has been serving a four year prison sentence.